-- FMT\MSA.3.1/FIREWALL The TSF shall enforce the FIREWALL access control SFP to provide restrictive default values for security attributes that are used to enforce the SFP. - FMT\MSA.3.2/FIREWALL [Editorially Refined] The TSF shall not allow any role to specify alternative initial values to override the default values when an object or information is created.
+- FMT\MSA.3.1/FIREWALL The TSF shall enforce the FIREWALL access control SFP to provide restrictive default values for security attributes that are used to enforce the SFP. - FMT\MSA.3.2/FIREWALL The TSF shall allow the [none] to specify alternative initial values to override the default values when an object or information is created.